Colin Young

-Colin Young (born 12 September 1944, Barbados) is a singer known for being a member of the British soul band the Foundations.
+Colin Young (born 12 September 1944, Barbados) is an English singer who led Joe E. Young & The Toniks in the 1960s.
+He is mainly known for being a member of the British soul band the Foundations.
+He also led a progressive rock band and was part of a hit making dance band of the 1980s.

-Biography
+Background

 In the mid-1960s, Young came to England for a holiday with his father and decided to stay.
-He was a former bookkeeper who prior to joining The Foundations was lead singer of a group called Joe E. Young & The Tonicks.
+He was a former bookkeeper who prior to joining The Foundations was lead singer of a group called Joe E. Young & The Toniks.

-Young joined The Foundations after two members, lead singer Clem Curtis and tenor saxophonist Mike Elliott left in 1968.
-He replaced Clem Curtis as lead singer and went on to sing on two more of The Foundations' big hits, "Build Me Up Buttercup" and "In the Bad Bad Old Days (Before You Loved Me)".
-He stayed with The Foundations until their break up in late 1970.
+Young joined The Foundations at a time when two members, lead singer Clem Curtis and tenor saxophonist Mike Elliott were leaving 1968.
+The Foundations were originally managed by Ron Fairway and Barry Class.
+By the time Young came onboard, Fairway was gone and Class had sole charge of the group.
+Replacing Clem Curtis as lead singer, he went on to sing on two more of The Foundations' big hits, "Build Me Up Buttercup" and "In the Bad Bad Old Days (Before You Loved Me)".